 We are proud to invite local and international visitors to our Parliament, the receptacle and guardian of the legacy of human rights in South Africa.
 The Public Education Office offers free tours of Parliament

 from the galleries in the National Assembly and National Council of Provinces.
-Visitors can also arrange meetings with a Member of Parliament and attend Public Hearings or Committee meetings
+Visitors can also attend Public Hearings or Committee meetings